WKroese/PythonCourse_IMAU_2024/README.md

     - Plotting spatial data, map projections, xarray integration
     - Numerical modelling with python

 If you are already familiar with python, you can probably skip the first two modules.
-Modules 3 and 4 focus on specifics of the field of goesciences, so these modules could prove useful for all students.
+Modules 2 and 3 focus on specifics of the field of goesciences, so these modules could prove useful for all students.
 I will make the workshop materials available in advance, so that you can decide whether there is anything new to you.

-Module 0 is a take-home assignment that you can do at your own leisure.
+Module 0 is a *take-home assignment* that you can do at your own leisure.
 If you have no experience with python we recommend that you do the entire module.
 For everyone else, feel free to scroll through the module.
 There still might be something useful in there (on classes for example).
 If you have any questions about Module 0 or about python installation, you can ask them during the Module 1 session or you can send me an email (w.s.j.kroese@uu.nl).

 During the workshop I will shortly introduce the content lecture-style, but most of the time is reserved for exercises and questions that may arise.
 I will sent one more email before the first workshop.
 The main communication will be through Blackboard.